Algorithmic subsampling under multiway clustering: The Multiway Algorithmic Subsampling

 In practice, a researcher may not \textit{ex ante} know whether data exhibit cross sectional dependence ($E[f(W_{11})f^T(W_{12})] \neq 0$ or $E[f(W_{11})f^T(W_{21})] \neq 0$) or not.
+If a researcher knew the true dependence structure, he or she could set the correct cluster dimension to conduct valid inference.
+However, this premise is implausible.
 In case where there is no cross sectional dependence, then $\Gamma_A=0$ and the statistical inference based on the asymptotic normality \textit{without} the algorithmic subsampling would suffer from the degeneracy problem.
 Because of the algorithmic subsampling, however, we can robustly safeguard against such degenerate asymptotic distributions without requiring a prior knowledge of the researcher about the presence/absence of cross sectional dependence in data.
-This result is novel in the literature, and also uncovers an additional useful property of the algorithmic subsampling in practice.
-Simulation studies presented in Section \ref{sec:simulation} support this practically relevant property of the multiway algorithmic subsampling.
+This result is novel in the literature, and also uncovers an additional useful property of the algorithmic subsampling in practice.\footnote{Indeed, the method of inference by \citet*{mackinnon2019wild} as well as \citet*{cameron2012robust} adapts to specific classes of degenerate asymptotic distributions.
+However, these restrict to the cases of Gaussian degeneracy, where the convergence rate is $\sqrt{NM}$ yet the asymptotic distribution is still Gaussian.
+On the other hand, these existing methods of inference by \citet*{cameron2012robust} and \citet*{mackinnon2019wild} do not adapt to the class of non-Gaussian degenerate asymptotic distributions.} Simulation studies presented in Section \ref{sec:simulation} support this practically relevant property of the multiway algorithmic subsampling.

+Intuitively, the algorithmic subsampling with smaller $p$ makes it less likely that multiple observations from the same row $i$ or same column $j$ are selected.
+Thus, it results in placing relatively more weights on the variance $E[f(W_{ij}) f(W_{ij})]$ than on the covariances, $E[f(W_{ij}) f(W_{ij'})]$ and $E[f(W_{ij}) f(W_{i'j})]$, in the asymptotic distribution.
+Hence, the part $E[f(W_{ij}) f(W_{ij})]$ of the asymptotic variance becomes dominant in the case of degenerate covariances, and this feature of the algorithmic subsampling prevents the degeneracy problem.

 We can apply these theoretical results to a number of common frameworks of econometric analysis.
 Two of the most frequently used classes of econometric methods are the generalized method of moments (GMM) and the M-estimation.
 Therefore, we will demonstrate applications of these basic theories of the uniform weak law of large numbers (Lemma \ref{lemma:consistency}) and the central limit theorem (Theorem \ref{theorem:clt}) to establish the consistency and the asymptotic normality of the GMM and M-estimators under the multiway algorithmic subsampling in Sections \ref{sec:gmm} and \ref{sec:m}.